Aayush-Bhargav/simon-game/README.md

     Functions to start the game, generate the sequence, animate buttons, play sounds, handle button clicks, and check user input.
     Event listeners to handle button clicks and start the game.

+## Install
-To view the project, click on this link:https://aayush-bhargav.github.io/simon-game/
+*To view the project, click on this link:https://aayush-bhargav.github.io/simon-game/

 Or

-To run the code, download the files.
-Go to the index.html page and click 'open with live server' to run it on your machine.
+*git clone https://github.com/Aayush-Bhargav/simon-game.git and right click and open with live server.